matiasrice/paraguay_tender_link_prediction/README.md

 This approach can be conceptualized as a link prediction problem, where the goal is to forecast future or plausible links between a supplier and an institution.
 To operationalize this concept, we extract features from the public tender information in Paraguay and represent the supplier-institution relationship using a bipartite graph structure.
 We harness the capabilities of two contemporary models, GraphSAGE and GAT, to enhance the classification task.
 The experimental results demonstrate a high level of precision following the application of these methods.

 ## Disclaimer
 This work was developed as a class project.
-The main goal of the project was not to structure the repo using all the best practices, but to make the code available.
+The main goal of the project was not to structure the repo using all the best practices, but to get some results and generate a report, the repo is just make the code available.
 We realize that there is a lot room for improvement in the structure of the repo.
-However, because of the time-constraint, we will not focus on that.
+However, because of the time-constraint, we will not focus on that right now.

 ## More details
 You can find the final summarized report here.